-The cincture that Father brought in was.....interesting.
-Kind of like a clothesline rope with a Chinese finger trap around it.
-There wasn’t much we could do to save it and Father wondered if we could figure out how to make them.
-He told us the Franciscans (used to) have a great tradition of making cinctures so we figured there must be some info somewhere and gladly took on the task.
+This adventure started when Father brought us a cincture that needed repair.
+They tend to wear out at the point where they are folded in half.
+The cincture that Father brought us was suffering from this problem.
+The structure of the rope was...interesting.
+Kind of like a clothesline rope core with a Chinese finger trap around it.
+There wasn’t much we could do to save it other than an ugly mending job.
+Father wondered if we could figure out how to make new rope.
+He told us the Franciscans once had a great tradition of making cinctures so we figured there must be some info somewhere and began rummaging around for it.

 That’s when one of our awesome research ladies showed up with this gem:

-This book, along with some online videos of the Japanese method of braiding rope (Kumihimo), helped tremendously in figuring out the ‘how to’ of rope making.
-And once we figured that out we were well on our way toward refining the process to suit our needs.
+We also found some Youtube videos showing the Japanese method of braiding rope.
+That helped tremendously in figuring out the ‘how to’ of rope making.
+Once that was sorted out we were well on our way toward cincture production.

-Once the thread was all measured out and loaded onto the shuttles it was time to put them into action on our modified stool for braiding.
-In order to be sure there is a proper amount of even tension on all shuttles we tie each one onto one of the furniture tacks and feed the end into the center hole of the stool.
+Once the thread is all measured out and loaded onto the shuttles it is time to make rope.
+You are going to need a stool.
+Get a wood bar stool and drill a 1 inch hole through the center.
+Evenly space thumb tacks around the perimeter - eight in our case for this sinnet pattern.
+In order to be sure there is a proper amount of even tension on all shuttles tie each strand onto one of the upholstery tacks, collect the ends together and tie an overhand knot.
+Feed this knotted end into the center hole of the stool.

-Next the actual braiding began.
-There are some things to keep in mind and paying attention to how you move the shuttles and where you are in the process is important but it becomes second nature and pretty soon the rhythm and the sound of the clacking wood become beautifully peaceful and meditative.
+Finally, let the braiding begin!
+There are a lot of moving parts and it may look complicated at first.
+There is a rhythm to how you move the shuttles, and keeping track of where you are in the process is important.
+It does become second nature pretty quickly and soon you will find that the motion of the strand placement and the sound of the clicking shuttles are beautifully peaceful and meditative.